SommaiGH/master-readme/README.md

 #### I. Genome-wide association study (GWAS)

 -   **GWAS analysis & imputation:** we did not provide the code.
 Here’s the summary:
-    -   DNA from 1106 subjects was genotyped on the Illumina Psychip.
-Genotypes were called using the Ricopili pipeline (<https://sites.google.com/a/broadinstitute.org/ricopili/>).
+    -   DNA from 1106 subjects was genotyped on the Illumina PsychChip (https://sites.google.com/a/broadinstitute.org/psych-chip-resources/home).
-    -   Data was screened for low call rate, low genotyping rate, and Hardy Weinberg equilibrium.
+    -   Genotype data was screened for low call rate, low genotyping rate, and Hardy-Weinberg equilibrium.
 Imputation was performed using IMPUTE2.
 Association was tested by linear regression as implemented in PLINK.

--   **A Versatile Gene-based Association Test (VEGAS):** [a web-based tool](https://vegas2.qimrberghofer.edu.au/) (Ref).
+- **Gene-based analysis**: we used a Versatile Gene-based Association Test (VEGAS): a web-based tool, https://vegas2.qimrberghofer.edu.au/.

--   **GWAS boosting (GWAB) analysis:**
+- **GWAS boosting (GWAB) analysis**: The GWAS results were reprioritized by using network information and the algorithms implemented in GWAB and NetWAS methods.

 #### II. iPSC transcriptomic analyses